 As long as your application is complete, your SAR will include an Expected Family Contribution, which is used to determine your eligibility for both federal and institutional need-based aid.
-Once you receive your SAR, review it in detail to make sure all of the information is correct.
+Once you receive your SAR, review it in detail to make sure all the information is correct.

-What you won’t have, until schools send you an aid offer, are the cost of attendance, and grants and scholarships that they’re able to provide to you.
+What you won’t get is the cost of attendance, grants, and scholarships that they’re able to provide to you.
 To estimate your net cost — the amount that you’ll have to pay out of pocket, or borrow — look for online net price calculators on each school’s website (you’ll often find links to a school’s net price calculator on College Scorecard).

 Do I need to make corrections, updates, or complete a verification process?

-If there is an error on your SAR or your situation has changed, you can make certain changes on fafsa.gov or by mail.
+If there’s an error on your SAR or your situation has changed, you can make certain changes on the StudentAid.gov website or by mail.
 Some schools may ask you to verify the accuracy of the information submitted on your FAFSA, so it’s important to double check each answer.

 Getting through the FAFSA is no small achievement, but keep in mind you’ll have to go through the same process each year you’re in school, so use this year as a learning experience to make it easier in the future.

-If you had trouble locating the appropriate documents, perhaps add a copy of each document to a FAFSA folder as you come across it—for example, when you file your taxes.
-Similarly, if you had a number of corrections to make after receiving your SAR, think about how you can be more careful to avoid unnecessary steps in following years.
+If you had trouble locating the appropriate documents, perhaps add a copy of each document to a FAFSA folder as you come across it — for example, when you file your taxes.
+Similarly, if you had a number of corrections to make after receiving your SAR, think about how you can avoid unnecessary steps in following years.

 With the careful completion of the FAFSA each year, you’ll be considered for the large majority of federal and state funding for school, so it’s well worth your time to fill it out as you progress through school.